-the different Network Statements) is listed below.
-IM Cancellation fees and deadlines DB Netz, Germany Between final draft of working timetable in first phase until 30 November of the same year, a minimum cancellation fee has to be paid: • In case of cancellations, a minimum cancellation fee is generally charged for each day of service cancelled, depending on the expense associated therewith. • No minimum cancellation fee accrues for days of service for which an increased cancellation fee is charged • The minimum cancellation fee is calculated by multiplying the timetable costs according to the working timetable by the number of train-path kilometers affected by the amendment, multiplied by the number of amended days of service.
+and american recursive diagrams, to include solowi IM Cancellation fees and deadlines DB Netz, Germany Between final draft of working timetable in first phase until 30 November of the same year, a minimum cancellation fee has to be paid: • In case of cancellations, a minimum cancellation fee is generally charged for each day of service cancelled, depending on the expense associated therewith. • No minimum cancellation fee accrues for days of service for which an increased cancellation fee is charged • The minimum cancellation fee is calculated by multiplying the timetable costs according to the working timetable by the number of train-path kilometers affected by the amendment, multiplied by the number of amended days of service.
 The minimum cancellation fee is limited by a maximum of € 1.087.
 Calculation: 0,05 number of train-path kilometers number of amended days of service.
-An increased cancellation fee is charged in case of cancellations after 30 November: Until 31 days before the running day 15 % of calculation basis number of train-path kilometers number of amended days of service.
-Between 30 days and 5 days (included) before the running day 20 % of calculation basis number of train-path kilometers number of amended days of service.
-Between 4 days and 24h hours before the running day 40 % of calculation basis number of train-path kilometers number of amended days of service.
-24h hours or less before the running day 70 % of calculation basis number of train-path kilometers number of amended days of service.
-Between scheduled time of train run and beyond 20h of scheduled departure 120 % of calculation basis number of train-path kilometers number of amended days of service.
-After 20 hours after departure 200% of calculation basis number of train-path kilometers Calculation basis: the saved direct costs of train operation for maintenance and depreciation a deducted from the charge for the cancelled train path.
-This results in to calculation basis for the cancellation fee.
-Amounts can be found in Annex to the DB Netz Network Statement (NBN) If the Applicant cancels several days of service, the relevant increas cancellation fee is determined for each day of service and added up for the affected days of service.
-If a train path is cancelled and/or amended different days of service, the relevant increased cancellation fee per day service and the relevant minimum cancellation charge per day of service added up.
+An increased cancellation fee is charged in case of cancellations after 30 November: Until 31 days before the running day of tra % of calculation basis number train-path kilometers number of the deep days of service.
+Between 30 days and 5 days (included) before the running day of tra % of calculation basis number train-path kilometers number of nended days of service.
+Between 4 days and 24h hours before the running day of tr % of calculation basis number crain-path kilometers number of lended days of service.
+24h hours or less before the running day of tra % of calculation basis number rain-path kilometers number of ended days of service.
+Between scheduled time of train run and beyond 20h of scheduled departure of tr % of calculation basis number rain-path kilometers number of ended days of service.
+After 20 hours after departure 200% of calculation basis number of train-path kilometers Calculation basis: the saved direct costs of train operation for maintenance and depreciation are deducted from the charge for the cancelled train path.
+This results in the calculation basis for the cancellation fee.
+Amounts can be found in Annex 5.3 to the DB Netz Network Statement (NBN) If the Applicant cancels several days of service, the relevant increased cancellation fee is determined for each day of service and added up for the affected days of service.
+If a train path is cancelled and/or amended on different days of service, the relevant increased cancellation fee per day of service and the relevant minimum cancellation charge per day of service are added up.
 No minimum cancellation fee accrues for days of service for which an increased cancellation fee is charged.
-EVR, Estonia No financial penalties in the form of charges or surcharges apply in the case of cancellation of train paths by titleholders.
-In case of cancellation the amount to be paid is calculated as followed:
+EVR, Estonia 100% of the path charge Infrabel, In case of cancellation the amount to be paid is calculated as followed: Belgium Cancellation after the scheduled depar arture 100% Cancellation less than 24 hours before scheduled departure the 75%